khaledfathi/khaledfathi/README.md

 - 👋 Hi, I’m @khaledfathi
-- 👀 I’m interested in Desktop/Web Application
+- 👀 I’m interested in Desktop/Web BE/ Mobile App
 - 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on web backend
 - 📫 How to reach me dev@khaledfathi.com